alex-sh-wu/Secret-Santa-Command-Line/README.md

-# Secret Santa Command Line
+# Secret Santa Command Line Email Sender

 This code was coded with Node.js v6.11.4.
 It is guaranteed to run on a Windows machine after installing the proper npm packages.